 Otherwise, if theRun.threadFlowLocations is absent, or if it does not contain a cached object for thisObject, then index SHALL NOT be present.

-Otherwise (that is, if thisObject is not an element of run.threadFlowLocations, and run.threadFlowLocations does contain a cached object for thisObject), then index SHALL be present, and its value SHALL be the index with theRun.threadFlowLocations of the cached object.
+Otherwise (that is, if thisObject is not an element of run.threadFlowLocations, and run.threadFlowLocations does contain a cached object for thisObject), then index SHALL be present, and its value SHALL be the index within theRun.threadFlowLocations of the cached object.

 If index is present, and if the cached object contains any property that is absent from thisObject, then thisObject SHALL take the value of that property from the cached object.